Ciprofloxacin (By injection)

 - Pain, stiffness, swelling, or bruises around your ankle, leg, shoulder, or other joint

-- Seizures, severe headache, unusual thoughts or behavior, trouble sleeping, confusion
+- Seizures, severe headache, unusual thoughts or behavior, trouble sleeping, feeling anxious, confused, or depressed, seeing, hearing, or feeling things that are not there

 - Unusual bleeding, bruising, or weakness